DataDog/hiring-engineers/answers.md

 ![](img/4_1.PNG?raw=true)

-I used these lines for the "Say what's happening" section.
+I used these lines to fill out the "Say what's happening" section.

 ```
 {{#is_warning}}